hk20013106/ALRA/README.md

 # Adaptively-thresholded Low Rank Approximation (ALRA)

 ALRA provides zero-preserving low-rank completion for single-cell RNA-seq count matrices.
-The package exposes the core `alra()` pipeline, utilities for rank selection and normalisation, and a Seurat v5-compatible helper (`alraSeurat()`) for seamless integration with modern workflows.
+The package exposes the core `alra()` pipeline, utilities for rank selection and normalisation, and seamless integration with modern Seurat workflows.

 ## Key Features
 - **Zero-preserving matrix completion** using randomized SVD and adaptive thresholding.
 - **Automatic rank heuristics** via `choose_k()` to pick an informative latent dimension.
 - **Convenience normalisation** with `normalize_data()` for library-size scaling and log conversion.
-- **Seurat integration** through `alraSeurat()` (v5 layers) and the legacy `alraSeurat2()` helper for old slot-based objects.
 - **Optional MKL acceleration** by enabling `use.mkl = TRUE` when the [`fastRPCA`](https://github.com/KlugerLab/rpca-mkl) backend is installed.

 ## Installation